 The overarching principle is that an internship should qualify for academic credit only if it has genuine academic content (typically a significant reading list and a significant written evaluation or project).
 Unlike a classroom course, the student takes major responsibility for crafting the reading list and the written project.
 Our specific guidelines:

 - A student wishing to do a for-credit internship must get approval from the DUS prior to the start of the internship and find a faculty sponsor.
+Once approved by the DUS, they have to enroll in a 1-credit and S/U independent study (AS 180.501) under a section for their faculty sponsor.

-- Before accepting the applicant, the sponsor will ask for a written proposal, laying out the reading and the writing project (or some acceptable substitute).
+- Before accepting the applicant, the sponsor may ask for a written proposal, laying out the reading and the writing project (or some acceptable substitute).
 Frequently, sponsors will help guide students to appropriate reading, but primary responsibility falls on the student.

 - We will generally only consider applications for for-credit internships from students who have taken the relevant background courses.
 For example, we are unlikely to approve an internship at a financial institution from an applicant who has not pursued adequate background in our financial economics courses.